-“Last free day” or LFD is a term used to describe the last day you can pick up your container from the port or railway yard without paying storage (demurrage) charges.
-It is also the last day that the container can be out of the port terminal before usage fees or Per Diem fees are charged.
+A Last Free Day is the last day of a given period of free storage time during which cargo can be picked up from a port terminal or rail ramp without incurring demurrage fees.
+Last Free Day is also used as the last day that a container can be out of the port terminal before usage or per diem fees are charged.

-Less than container load (LCL) - The Container Freight Station provides approximately a week of free storage time after they have unloaded and deconsolidated the container.
+Less than container load (LCL) - The Container Freight Station (CFS) provides approximately a week of free storage time after they have unloaded and deconsolidated the container.

-|Air||Airline terminals normally provide 2-3 days of free storage time.
+Air - Airline terminals normally allow 2-3 days of free storage time.

-|Rail||The rail ports normally provide about 2 days of free storage time, which sometimes includes the weekends.
+Rail - The rail ports normally allow about 2 days of free storage time which sometimes includes the weekends.

 Need help?
 Reach out to one of our experts to make sure you don’t miss any important documents in the import process.Related Articles